danish-foundation-models/datasheets/data/ai4welfare-kb-data/ai4welfare-kb-data.md

 - `content`(`str`):

+# Additional Information

-## Usage restrictions
+## License Information
 This dataset can be used for research by <a href="https://www.foundationmodels.dk">DFM</a> under an agreement with The Royal Danish Library that covers May 2024 until December 2030.

-## Additional Information
+As it stands this dataset is not intended for training publicly released models.

 ### Citation Information